 Jenny Lind Country Café

 Deana grew up cooking in her mother’s café in nearby Witcherville.
 After marrying her husband, a native of the Jenny Lind community, she began a career at the local Whirlpool factory.
-She longed to return to food, and left her job after eighteen years to work in the food industry.
-In 2000, at age 42, shortly after accomplishing her dream of owning her own restaurant, doctors diagnosed her with stage-four breast cancer and gave her 6 months to live.
+She longed to return to food and left her job after eighteen years to work in the food industry.
+In 2000, at age forty-two, shortly after accomplishing her dream of owning her own restaurant, doctors diagnosed her with stage-four breast cancer and gave her six months to live.
 Deana credits her recovery to her determination to see the new restaurant succeed.